mohammad0234/Fitness-Tracker-App/README.md

 3. Calendar Tab:
 •	View your workout calendar with streak information
 •	Tap on dates to see what exercises were performed
-•	Green indicates workout days, blue for rest days

 **Profile Page**
-•	View personal information
 •	Manually sync data to cloud
 •	Log out from the app and delete account

-# FitJourney
-FitJourney is a mobile application designed to help users log workouts, track progress, and stay motivated with interactive data visualizations, goal tracking, and streak monitoring.
-Built using Flutter, it ensures a smooth and intuitive experience while leveraging Firebase for authentication and SQLite for local data storage and firestore for cloud syncing.

 Tech Stack
 Frontend: Flutter (Dart)